oraclize/docs/source/includes/_eos.md

 oraclize_query(scheduled_arrivaltime+3*3600,
   "WolframAlpha", strConcat("flight ", flight_number, " landed"));
 ```
-The execution of a query can be scheduled in a future date.
-The function `oraclize_query` accepts as a parameter the delay in seconds from the current time or the timestamp in the future as first argument.
+The execution of a query can be scheduled for a future date.
+The function `oraclize_query` accepts, as a parameter the, delay in seconds from the current time (relative time) or the unix timestamp of the future date and time (absolute time).
-Please note that in order for the future timestamp to be accepted by Oraclize it must be within **60 days** of the current UTC time in the case of the absolute timestamp choice, or in the case of a relative time elapse, the elapsed seconds must equate to no more than **60 days**.
+Please note that in order for the future timestamp to be accepted by Oraclize it must be within **60 days** of the current UTC time in the case of the absolute timestamp choice, or in the case of relative time, the elapsed seconds must equate to no more than **60 days**.

 ### Recursive Queries